guptasajal411/inaxia-website/README.md

 # inaxia
-A site for all inaxia guild members.
+A fully responsive site for all inaxia guild members.
 I made this using HTML, CSS and Bootstrap!

 ## Contributing Guide
 If you are a member of inaxia, add your card to this site by following these steps!